1888 Minneapolis General Conference: Non-trinitarianism and the atonement

-Another Adventist pioneer who held to the Arian view was Joseph H. Waggoner (1820–1889), Ellet J. Waggoners father.
-J.H.
-Waggoner was an early convert to the Advent movement, serving on the committee called in 1860 to form the legal organization of the denomination.
+Another Adventist pioneer who held to what has been called by some in the denomination, the "Arian" or non-trinitarian view was Joseph H. Waggoner (1820–1889), Ellet J. Waggoner's father.
+J. H. Waggoner was an early convert to the Advent movement, serving on the committee called in 1860 to form the legal organization of the denomination.
 In 1881, Joseph H. Waggoner succeeded James White as editor of the Pacific coast evangelistic magazine, Signs of the Times.
-Through his several books on the atonement, the elder Waggoner wrote that Christ was only God in "a subordinate sense," and thus not fully divine.
-His main point of dispute was the Trinitarian concept of three divine persons (God the Father, God the Son, and God the Holy Spirit).
-In his expanded volume on the atonement, J.H.
-Waggoner devoted two chapters in his attempt to prove that the Trinitarian view was false because it inferred that Christ, being God, could not have died on the cross of Calvary, and thus full atonement for sin could not have been made.
+Through his several books on the atonement, the elder Waggoner wrote that Christ was only God in "a subordinate sense."
+His main point of dispute was the Trinitarian concept of three divine persons forming one Divine being composed of God the Father, God the Son, and God the Holy Spirit.
+In his expanded volume on the atonement, J. H. Waggoner devoted two chapters in his attempt to prove that the Trinitarian view was false because it inferred that Christ, being God, could not have died on the cross of Calvary, and thus full atonement for sin could not have been made.

-Ellen White wrote clearly on the oneness of the GodHead and eventually led the Seventh-day Adventist Church to firmly reject Arianism and to accept the concept of the Godhead as Trinity that the Church has held since.
-Church historians point out that the teachings and writings of Ellen White, who was raised in a Methodist family, ultimately proved influential in shifting the church away from its largely semi-Arian roots towards Trinitarianism.